 With respect to sexuality, individuals have a responsibility to consider the values, rights, and feelings of others.

-With respect to the potential for having and raising children, individuals with intellectual or developmental disabilities have the right to:
+With respect to the potential for having and raising children, individuals with IDD have the right to:

 Board of Directors, AAIDD